VeSaPa/qa-portfolio/test-cases/register-test-cases.md

 2. Enter a valid email address (e.g., `test@test.com`)
 3. Enter a valid password (e.g., `Pass1234`)
 4. Enter a different password in the confirm password field (e.g., `Pass4321`)
-5. Observe the Register button
+5. Observe the validation message

 Expected Result:
-The Register button is disabled and a validation message indicating that passwords do not match is displayed.
+A validation message is displayed indicating that the password and confirm password do not match